A fascinating article in technology news publication The Register revealed earlier this week the inner workflow of Amazon.

 Before digging into the how, it’s worth considering why it’s necessary for Amazon to work differently.

-“Once your engineers and technical staffers number in the hundreds or thousands, the organization outgrows everything that works at the team level.
+“Once your engineers and technical staffers number in the hundreds or thousands, the organisation outgrows everything that works at the team level.
 When the whole mess is in production, some way must be found so those 20, 50, or 100 teams can get help from each other,” the author says.

 And though there are existing ways of staying agile, they are generally designed for smaller problems, he argues.